yelircaasi/nebokrai-python-prototype/README.md

 To create a system that takes into account all obligations, goals, and values to optimally allocate time.
 This system should be:

 * purely functional: the same inputs will always result in the same outputs, with no side-effects
-* declarative: the entities (tasks, etc.) and settings I delare provide a complete specification of my system; I say 'what' and the software tells me 'when'.
+* declarative: the entities.base (tasks, etc.) and settings I delare provide a complete specification of my system; I say 'what' and the software tells me 'when'.
 * simple and intuitive to use
 * robust: when circumstances change, I can adjust the plans via the interface provided (as opposed to internal hacking) and carry on without problems
 * integrated: planager provides an all-encompassing system to keep all aspects of my life in order